 Activity: Helped the impoverished people of Denver, broadening our perspective of different communities

 My ASB experience was nothing short of amazing.
-We challenged ourselves to step out of our comfort zone and into the community around us without judgement and with an open mind.
+We challenged ourselves to step out of our comfort zone and into the community around us without judgment and with an open mind.
 We worked at a food bank, in several day shelters for the homeless, even with Habitat for Humanity.

 All of the projects were eye-opening.
 Seeing thousands of pounds of food that will be given to those who are homeless and realizing that it’s still not enough was stunning.
 The stereotype of homeless people can just be so wrong.
 To these people, life happened.
 They are not on the street by choice, and they are looking for a way out.
 Thankfully, with the services available to them, a better future is within reach.